orbeon/orbeon-forms-doc/configuration/properties/form-runner-attachments.md

 - for a specific form, from the Form Builder "Form Settings" dialog
 - for a specific control, using a common constraint in the Form Builder "Control Settings" dialog

+This property was previously named `oxf.fr.detail.attachment.max-size`.
+The old name is still supported for backward compatibility.

 ## Maximum aggregate attachment size (forms)

 [SINCE Orbeon Forms 2017.1]